 The Benefit of a Strong Core

 One significant benefit of improved core strength is an improvement in posture.
 Weak abdominals will cause you to have a forward lean.
 Likewise, any other weak muscles will cause the additional muscle to compensate for that which results in poor posture.
 So as you can imagine having a stronger core will reduce posture problems.
 Improving core strength will allow you to lift more weight in almost any other lift that you would want to do!
 With a strong core, it will help you stabilize the rest of your body.
 Stability is especially important when doing multi-joint lifts such as a squat or bench press.
 For athletes a strong core is crucial to improve performance, there is always a need to be able to stabilize your torso as well as move with it quickly.
 Strengthening the body’s core muscles are essential for preventing potential injuries.
 Weak core muscles can contribute to injuries to other parts of the body, especially the lower back.

-Having a strong core is also important for aesthetic reasons.
+Having a strong core is also important for aesthetic (physical appearance) reasons.
 While building a strong core, you can burn fat.
 Additionally building core muscles can help tighten up your physique and make you appear skinnier.
 Lastly but certainly not least, a strong core improves posture which helps broaden out a frame.
 A strong core makes people appear stronger because their shoulders will be pulled back farther causing their chest to appear bigger, rather than the “curved, humped, sloop shoulder” look which is associated with weakness.